timwindsor/bb10webworks-ext/joypad/README.md

 Joypad Extension
 ================

-This BlackBerry 10 WebWorks extension adds support for joysticks
+This BlackBerry 10 WebWorks extension adds support for joypads

 ** Tested On **